TDCOSMO. IX. Systematic comparison between lens modelling software programs: time delay prediction for WGD 2038-4008: Lenstronomy modelling

 We join the ellipticity parameters of the source S\'ersic profiles across the three bands.
 The centroids of all the light profiles are also joint across the three bands. \ajs{This centroid is set at the quasar position in the source plane that is} constrained through solving the lens equations for the four image positions.
 The effective radii $\theta_{\rm eff}$, the S\'ersic indices $n_{\rm s}$, the shapelet scale sizes $\varsigma$ for different bands are independent of each other.

 We treat $n_{\rm max}$ as a hyper-parameter and fix it for a particular model optimization.
-A minimum number of shapelet components is necessary to describe the complex features in the lensed arcs, however too many shapelet components will fit the noise in the imaging data.
+A minimum number of shapelet components is necessary to describe the complex features in the lensed arcs; however, too many shapelet components will fit the noise in the imaging data.
 Thus, striking a balance between these two scenarios is necessary when choosing the number of shapelet components.
-We adopt 3 choices for $\{n_{\rm max}^{\rm IR}, n_{\rm max}^{\rm UVIS} \}$: $\{7, 11\},\ \{8, 12\},\ \{9, 13\}$.
+We adopt three choices for $\{n_{\rm max}^{\rm IR}, n_{\rm max}^{\rm UVIS} \}$: $\{7, 11\},\ \{8, 12\},\ \{9, 13\}$.

-\subsubsection{\textit{HST} image region for likelihood computation}
+\subsubsection{HST image region for likelihood computation}

-We choose a circular aperture in each band encompassing the lensed arcs centered on the lens galaxy to compute the imaging likelihood.
+We chose a circular aperture in each band encompassing the lensed arcs centred on the lens galaxy to compute the imaging likelihood.
 The radii of these apertures are hyper-parameters in the model.
 We take two sets of choices for $\{r_{\mathcal{L}}^{\rm IR},\ r_{\mathcal{L}}^{\rm UVIS} \}$: $\{ 2\farcs2,\ 3\farcs6 \},\ \{ 2\farcs3,\ 3\farcs7 \}$ with $r_{\mathcal{L}}$.
-Some nearby objects (stars or smaller galaxies) are masked out if they fall within the likelihood computation region.
-See Figure \ref{fig:lenstronomy_powerlaw_model} or \ref{fig:lenstronomy_composite_model} for the shape and comparative size of the likelihood computation regions.
+Some nearby objects (stars or smaller galaxies) are masked out if they fall within the likelihood computation region (see Figs. \ref{fig:lenstronomy_powerlaw_model} or \ref{fig:lenstronomy_composite_model} for the shape and comparative size of the likelihood computation regions).